lars-frogner/makemake.py/README.md

 # makemake.py
 makemake.py is a Python script for generating makefiles that can be used with the [GNU Make](https://www.gnu.org/software/make/) utility for compiling source code.
 Currently supported programming languages are C and Fortran.

+## Features
+* Simple generation of makefiles by specifying a minimum of information on the command line.
+* Thorough dependency checking.
+* Compilation options in the makefiles for debugging, performance or profiling.
+* Support for MPI and OpenMP.
+* Handling of multiple makefiles in the same folder.
+* Creating makefiles for static and shared libraries.
+* Can be used in Linux, OS X or Windows.

 ## How it works
 The script takes a list of source files, and scans their content to determine how the files depend on each other.
 It then generates a makefile containing compilation and linking rules that take these dependecies into account.
 An executable can then be produced simply by writing `make`.
 The makefile contains additional rules for using predefined groups of compiler flags, e. g. using `make debug` will compile with flags useful for debugging.

 **Important:** With any automatically generated makefile there is always a chance that some dependencies have been handled incorrectly.
 This can result in sources not getting recompiled when they should, leading to unexpected behaviour when the program is run.
-It is therefore important that you always verify the list of dependencies printed by makemake.py when it generates a new makefile.
+It is therefore important that you always verify the list of dependencies printed by *makemake.py* when it generates a new makefile.

 ## Requirements
 To run the script you only need to have Python 3.x installed.
 To use the makefiles you need to have GNU Make as well.
 On Linux and OS X it should be installed by default.
 On Windows you can get it through [GnuWin32](http://gnuwin32.sourceforge.net/packages/make.htm).
 It is also included in [MinGW](http://www.mingw.org/) (in that case the program to run is called `mingw32-make` rather than just `make`).